Lia Pereira: 2022–23 season: Partnership with Trennt Michaud

-2023–24 season
+2023–24 season: Two Grand Prix medals and Grand Prix Final debut

-In advance of the 2023–24 season, Pereira opted to focus only on competing in pairs, explaining that "after our success last season, we have big goals together, so I want to put my 100 per cent all into that."
+In advance of the 2023–24 season, Pereira opted to focus only on competing in pairs, explaining that "after our success last season, we have big goals together, so I want to put my 100% all into that."
 At their first competition, the 2023 CS Nebelhorn Trophy, Pereira/Michaud came fourth, 0.07 points behind German bronze medalists Hocke/Kunkel.
-She commented after that the "whole experience was really enjoyable and we're happy with both of our programs and the outcome."
+Following the event, she commented that "the whole experience was really enjoyable and we're happy with both of our programs and the outcome."

-Pereira and Michaud were invited to make their Grand Prix debut at the 2023 Skate America.
+Pereira/Michaud were invited to make their ISU Grand Prix debut at the 2023 Skate America.
 She remarked on the occasion that "this time last year I was watching the Skate America pairs event to learn the pair rules, so to be here is pretty cool."
-They skated a clean short program, placing second in the segment.
-They were second in the free skate as well, despite Pereira botching her jump combination and putting a foot down on a throw jump, winning the silver medal.
-At their second assignment, the 2023 Grand Prix de France, Pereira/Michaud skated a clean short program with a new personal best score of 65.97, coming 0.66 ahead of the pre-event favourites, reigning European champions Conti/Macii of Italy.
-In the free skate, Michaud fell on the end of his jump combination and stepped out of his triple Salchow, but the team still set another personal best to win that segment as well, taking their first Grand Prix gold medal.
-Michaud said that "to know that what we've been putting into it is paying off is a super rewarding feeling" and added they "still have things to improve on.”
+They skated a clean short program, placing second in the segment, producing a clean triple twist, a side by side triple toe loop and a throw triple loop to post a season's best of 63.22 points.
+They won the silver medal, after placing second in a free skate, which included a clean triple Salchow, a triple twist and a throw triple Salchow, despite Pereira falling on the double Axel in a sequence with a triple toe loop.
+At their second assignment, the 2023 Grand Prix de France, Pereira/Michaud skated a clean short program that included a set of triple toe loops, a triple twist, a throw triple loop and multiple level four elements.
+They achieved a new personal best of 65.97 points, coming 0.66 points ahead of the pre-event favourites, the reigning European champions Conti/Macii of Italy.
+In the free skate, Michaud fell on the double Axel at the end of his jump combination and stepped out of his triple Salchow, but the team still set another personal best to win that segment, which included a clean triple twist, a throw triple loop and a throw triple Salchow.
+This was their first Grand Prix gold medal.
+Michaud commented afterwards that "to know that what we've been putting into is paying off is a super rewarding feeling," and added that they "still have things to improve on.”